Breaking News | Bamidele Omosehin buries dad in grand style, launches foundation for less privileged

 The grand reception, which actually electrified the calm Iju Odo country home of Bamidele Omehinsehin, will be the talk of the town for a long time as the party had in attendance the who is who in Nigerian entertainment circles as well as business tycoons within and beyond Nigeria.

-The Kwam 1 archetype from lbadan, David Ayinde sizzled the atmosphere with quality Fuji blend of music that kept the guests entertained all through the reception.
+The Kwam 1 archetype from Ibadan, David Ayinde sizzled the atmosphere with quality Fuji blend of music that kept the guests entertained all through the reception.

 He said his father’s advice and prayers worked for him and his memory will continue to linger in his mind.